Indian stranded abroad will pay for their own flights says Hardeep Puri

 "The state governments are being advised to make arrangements, including for testing, quarantine and onward movement of the returning Indians in their respective states," the ministry said.

 India banned arrival of international flights beginning March 23.
-The 21-day lockdown was first announced by Prime Minister Narendra Modi on March 24 in a bid to combat the the novel coronavirus pandemic.
+The 21-day lockdown was first announced by Prime Minister Narendra Modi on March 24 in a bid to combat the novel coronavirus pandemic.
 It was first extended till May 3 and then again till May 17.